vgoradia/mol-screen/README.md

 # MolScreen

-**AI-powered early-stage molecular toxicity screening with substructure-level explainability and LLM-generated research triage notes.**
+**AI early-stage molecular toxicity screening with substructure-level explainability and LLM-generated research triage notes.**

 MolScreen is a graph neural network (GNN) trained on 7,823 compounds from the NIH/EPA Tox21 dataset, predicting toxicity risk across 12 biological endpoints directly from molecular structure.
 It achieves a mean test ROC-AUC of 0.8525, outperforming the published SSL-GCN baseline (Chen et al., 2021) by 9.5 percentage points.
 Beyond classification, MolScreen highlights which specific atoms drove each prediction and generates a plain-English research triage note to help screening chemists prioritize compounds for further testing.